GMSzebeni/diligent-sql/tasks.md

 Save the queries to the `task3.sql`.

 - Show the pet's kind's name next to the pet.
-- Match made in heaven: Show the pet's owner's name next to the pet.
-Show only the pets who has an owner.
+- -Match made in heaven: Show the pet's owner's name next to the pet.
+Show only the pets who has an owner. select pet_owner.name, pet.* from pet_owner join pet on pet_owner.id = pet.owner_id
-- Wild pets among us: Show the pet's owner's name next to the pet.
-Show those pets too who does not have an owner (but do not show the owners who does not have pets).
+- -Wild pets among us: Show the pet's owner's name next to the pet.
+Show those pets too who does not have an owner (but do not show the owners who does not have pets). select pet_owner.name, pet.* from pet_owner right join pet on pet_owner.id = pet.owner_id
 - Free/Lonely owners: Show the pet's owner's name next to the pet.
 Show those owners too who does not have a pet (but do not show the pets who does not have an owner).
 - The matchmaking show: Show the pet's owner's name next to the pet.
 Show all the pets and owners even if they do not have owner/pet.